alyred3/todo/README.md

 * Ruby 2.5.3

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* PostgeSQL database

+* JavaScript and jQuery allow for rapid addition of dynamic content

+* RSpec and FactoryBot gems for Test Driven Developement

+* Uses RESTful JSON API to fetch and update content

 __